December 17, 2012

 The numbers provided by Certu (a French agency), are for reference.
 They are considering optimal surface operation conditions (signal preemption possible, perfect interval maintained) signaling the typical area of relevance for a given technology.
 Thought the numbers advanced by the Australian authorities are theoretically possible, they most probably supposes a compromise on the level of service:

-The InNSW report contains lot of fear mongering on LRTs, but what is noticeable in the case of the both approaches, is that none quantifies travel time, neither expected operating cost, that is a benefit cost/ratio.
+The InNSW report contains lot of fear mongering on LRTs, but what is noticeable in the case of the both approaches, is that none quantifies travel time, neither expected operating cost, not even speaking of a cost/benefit ratio.

 More importantly, beside removing bus of the surface, the BRT tunnel tries to address a problem different from the LRT: the former addresses regional access-and so doing tend to largely duplicate an existing rail corridor- while the later addresses the more local access into the CBD.
 One will find some more detail, especially question about the BRT approach in